JoseMaldonado12/Profit-Ledger/README.md

-# Ebay Selling List
+# Profit Ledger
-A Simple Ebay resellers' app built with QT 5.12.2 and C++ 11.
+A Simple ledger app that calculates profit built with QT 5.12.2 and C++ 11.

 ## Project information
-This program is an Ebay selling list, built for people who resell in Ebay.
-While this initially started as a simple project to practice QT libraries, I have further developed it into a program useable by anyone looking to resell in Ebay.
+This program is a profit ledger, built for mostly small business/perosnal use.
+While this initially started as a simple project to practice QT libraries, I have further developed it into a program useable by anyone looking to keep track of and calculate sold items and the profit one got from selling said items.
 This is meant for people who don't want to pay a pretty penny for anything more fancy than what you could do with a pen and paper (thought with added bells and whistles).

 ## Getting started